kelloggm/cs-490-website/about.md

 it would be illegal to copy code from a competing company working on a similar product.

+# Consquences of Violating the Collaboration Policy

+(From the University)

+“Academic Integrity is the cornerstone of higher education and is central to the ideals of this course and the university.
+Cheating is strictly prohibited and devalues the degree that you are working on.
+As a member of the NJIT community, it is your responsibility to protect your educational investment by knowing and following the academic code of integrity policy that is found at: http://www5.njit.edu/policies/sites/policies/files/academic-integrity-code.pdf.

+Please note that it is my professional obligation and responsibility to report any academic misconduct to the Dean of Students Office.
+Any student found in violation of the code by cheating, plagiarizing or using any online software inappropriately will result in disciplinary action.
+This may include a failing grade of F, and/or suspension or dismissal from the university.
+If you have any questions about the code of Academic Integrity, please contact the Dean of Students Office at dos@njit.edu”

 # Late Policy

 You may use up to two late days on Individual Projects 1 and 2 (in